 As always in Iceland, the weather will be unpredictable and variable and we’ll have sunshine, snow, rain and wind and probably a bit of everything else.
 But the dramatic weather is just what makes for fantastic photographic opportunities.
 Still, intense winter storms, can limit what we can do and where we can go.
 Therefore there will flexibility within the itinerary so that I can change plans according to the weather.

 After our stay by Vatnajökull glacier we’ll travel east on a rugged and winding coastline and will overnight in the town of Breiddalsvik.
 The following day we make our way north to Lake Mývatn, where we’ll be based for 3 nights.
 From our base at Mývatn we’ll explore geothermal areas and the snow covered landscape around the lake.
-We’ll also make visits to the major waterfalls up north, such as Godafoss.
-If snow conditions allow then we might also visit Aldeyjarfoss and Dettifoss.
+We’ll also make visits to the major waterfalls up north, such as Godafoss and will do a super-jeep excursion to Aldeyjarfoss waterfall.

 After our stay in the northeast we’ll head west along the northern coast and spend a night at north coast in proximity to the famous landmark Hvítserkur.
-On March 12th we’ll finish the circle, with some detours, and find ourselves on the Reykjanes Peninsula in the evening where we’ll overnight in Keflavik.
-You can then depart Iceland any time you wish on March 13th.
+On March 16 we’ll finish the circle, with some detours, and find ourselves at the Reykjanes Peninsula in the evening where we’ll overnight in Keflavik.
+You can then depart Iceland any time you wish on the 17th.